Anyone who has played, or plans to play, a Hunter in Classic WoW has inevitably searched for this question. I know I did – a lot.

 For PVE you can pick any pet you like.
 It’s really that simple.

-Pet speed doesn’t matter for PVE, and whether it’s offensive, defensive, or general is largely a moot point.
+Pet attack speed doesn’t matter for PVE, and whether it’s offensive, defensive, or general is largely a moot point.
 Each type of pet has its advantages and disadvantages.

 However, your spec as a Hunter will play a role in the type of pet that synergizes well with you.